right-rudder/right-rudder/notes/startup notes.md

 - Fix audio clipping
   X Sent to FIVERR.
     X Apparently, it was recorded with bad quality.. the device you have might suck.
-  - Need to record a dub over
+  X Need to record a dub over
-  - reedit video
+  X reedit video
-  - republish video
+  X republish video
 - Free video (keynote presentation)
   X drafted
   - shoot